 In 2011, amendments to the Criminal Code granted case management powers to a judge where it is necessary for the proper administration of justice.
 These are broad powers and encompass scheduling, evidentiary, procedural and substantive issues.
 When properly mobilized by a case management judge, proceedings can be streamlined, litigation focused and case momentum maintained through setting deadlines and ongoing oversight.

-The proposed amendments are intended to strengthen the powers of case management judges by, among other things, allowing for their appointment at the earliest point in the process, ensuring they be involved in prompt resolution of preliminary issues and management of cases, and to assist in the timely and just completion of criminal matters.
+The amendments included in the Act strengthen the powers of case management judges by, among other things, allowing for their appointment at the earliest point in the process, ensuring they be involved in prompt resolution of preliminary issues and management of cases, and to assist in the timely and just completion of criminal matters.

 Furthermore, criminal cases are generally tried in the community in which the offence has allegedly occurred.
 However, section 599 of the Criminal Code allows a judge of the court before whom the accused is to be tried, to order, in certain circumstances, that the trial be held in a different location within the province.
 A change of venue seeks to safeguard the accused person’s and society’s interests in a fair trial.

-The amendments would give a case management judge the express ability to make change of venue orders.
-Permitting this at the earlier stages of the process would prevent a potential duplication of efforts and expending resources where preparations are made at one location, only to be moved to another location later in the process.
-In deciding whether to order a change of venue, the Court would have to consider whether it would promote a fair and efficient trial and ensure the safety and security of a victim or witness or protect their interests and those of society.
+The amendments included in the Act give a case management judge the express ability to make change of venue orders.
+Permitting this at the earlier stages of the process prevents a potential duplication of efforts and the expenditure of resources where preparations are made at one location, only to be moved to another location later in the process.
+In deciding whether to order a change of venue, the court has to consider whether it promotes a fair and efficient trial and ensures the safety and security of a victim or witness or protect their interests and those of society.

 Sections 482 and 482.1 of the Criminal Code allow courts to make rules, including case management rules, to regulate certain court functions and delegate certain administrative tasks to court personnel.
 The rules of certain courts under these provisions are subject to the approval of the lieutenant governor in council of the province.
 Also, section 745.64 allows the appropriate Chief Justice to set out the procedural application process to seek the reduction in the number of years of imprisonment without eligibility for parole for certain offences.
 Rules made pursuant to section 745.64 are “statutory instruments” for the purposes of the Statutory Instruments Act (SIA), and thus are subject to examination by the Department of Justice to, among other things, optimize the quality of the text and ensure their coherence with other federal legislative texts in accordance with the criteria set out in the SIA.
 Rules made under sections 482 and 482.1 are not “statutory instruments”, and thus are not subject to this examination.
 Rules made under the three provisions noted above must be published in Part II of the Canada Gazette.

 The administrative process by which these rules are enacted can result in unnecessary delay in their implementation.
 In light of Jordan, courts are also engaged in implementing additional measures, some by way of rules of court, to ensure the timely completion of criminal matters.
-As such, amendments to the Criminal Code would expedite the rule-making process and ensure their effective and prompt implementation by removing the requirement in the Criminal Code that the rules of certain courts need to be approved by the lieutenant governor in council and that rules of court enacted under these provisions must be published in the Canada Gazette.
-Although the publication requirement would be maintained to maximize access to justice, courts would choose the most appropriate medium by which this can be achieved (i.e., on their website, provincial Gazettes or case law reports).
-Bill C-75 would state that the SIA does not apply to rules made under 745.64.
+As such, amendments to the Criminal Code expedite the rule-making process and ensure their effective and prompt implementation by removing the requirement in the Criminal Code that the rules of certain courts need to be approved by the lieutenant governor in council and that rules of court enacted under these provisions must be published in the Canada Gazette.
+Although the publication requirement is maintained to maximize access to justice, courts must choose the most appropriate medium by which this can be achieved (i.e., on their website, provincial Gazettes or case law reports).
+The Act states that the SIA does not apply to rules made under 745.64.

 Most criminal charges do not result in trials and are resolved by either guilty pleas or charges being dismissed.
 A guilty plea can spare victims from testifying, save court time and provide some certainty to the accused on the outcome of their case, including in some instances, a reduced sentence.

-Currently, subsection 606(1.1) of the Criminal Code provides that a court may accept a guilty plea only if it is satisfied:
+Subsection 606(1.1) of the Criminal Code provided that a court may accept a guilty plea only if it is satisfied: